Nigar Sultana (actress): Career

 The first film Nigar saw was Hum Tum Aur Woh (1938).
 She was so utterly thrilled by it that when Jagdish Sethi, a friend of her father's, offered her the lead in a film he was making with Mohan Bhavnani, she took it on the spot.

-She entered the films with the 1946 film Rangbhoomi.
-Raj Kapoor's Aag (1948) was her first big break to Hindi films.
+She entered the film industry with the 1946 film Rangbhoomi.
+Raj Kapoor's Aag (1948) was her first big break in Hindi films.
 She played the character of "Nirmala", which was equally appreciated by critics and audience.
 After that, she played character roles in a number of films.

 Her first big film was Shikayat (1948), made in Poona; then came Bela (1947), a Ranjit production, and after that many more in which she played leading roles.
 She played the role of the court dancer Bahar, who envies Prince Salim's (Dilip Kumar) love for Anarkali (Madhubala) in the film Mughal-e-Azam (1960).
-The songs Teri mehfil mein and Jab raat ho aisi matwali were picturised on her.
-Her other films are Dara (1953) and Khyber.

-Patanga (1949), Dil Ki Basti (1949), Sheesh Mahal (1950), Khel (1950), Daman (1951), Anand Bhavan (1953), Mirza Ghalib (1954), Tankhah (1956), Durgesh Nandini (1956) and Yahudi (1958) are among her noted movies.
+The songs Teri Mehfil Mein Qismat and Jab Raat Hai Aisi Matwali were picturised on her.
+Dara (1953) and Khyber', Patanga (1949), Dil Ki Basti (1949), Sheesh Mahal (1950), Khel (1950), Daman (1951), Anand Bhavan (1953), Mirza Ghalib (1954), Tankhah (1956), Durgesh Nandini (1956) and Yahudi (1958) are among her noted movies.
 She was most active during the 1950s and appeared in fewer movies later.
 Jumbish: A Movement – The Movie in 1986 is her last Hindi film.

 Personal life

 Nigar Sultana was linked with Pakistani actor Darpan Kumar.
 On 13 June 1959, she held a press conference specifically to deny reports that she had married the Pakistani actor.

 Later, Nigar Sultana married K. Asif, producer-director of Mughal-e-Azam (1960).
 Their daughter was actress Heena Kausar.
 Heena Kausar appeared in secondary roles in a large number of films during the 1970s and early 1980s.

-Two actresses of the 1950s, sisters Chitra (born Afsar-un-nisa). and Paras (born Yusuf-un-nisa) are Nigar Sultana's nieces.
+Two actresses of the 1950s, sisters Chitra (born Afsar-un-nisa) and Paras (born Yusuf-un-nisa) are Nigar Sultana's nieces.